gussamer/qfpm/README.md

     npm run setup
     ```

- * qfpm has not external dependancies all warnings are due to packages salesforce uses
+ \* qfpm has no external dependancies all warnings are due to packages salesforce uses

 ## Use